klevak/siren-gson-util/README.md

 siren-gson-util
 ===============

-A utility for Java developers supporint the REST Siren Specification
+A utility for Java developers supporting the REST Siren Specification